✽ About

 The Beginning of magritti

-With that foundation, I launched magritti, my independent design studio based in London.
+That idea became magritti, my independent design studio in London.

 Chapter 5